laurabschell/laurabschell/README.md

 - 📚 A computer science student
 - 👀 Interested in front-end technologies
 - 🌱 Currently learning Angular
-- 📐 Creating clean and responsive Web Apps everyday
+- 🔨 Creating clean and responsive Web Apps everyday
+- 🎨 I'm also smitten with CSS and User Interface design
-- 💞️ Feel free to reach me via LinkedIn 👉 https://www.linkedin.com/in/laura-schell/
+- 💬 Feel free to reach me via LinkedIn 👉 https://www.linkedin.com/in/laura-schell/
 - 📫 Or send me an email to laurabelenschell@gmail.com